blog page

 Relies on natural growth

-Expansion is achieved relatively quickly
+Expansion achieved relatively quickly

 Cost: £750

-MARPE – Mini screw Assisted Rapid Palatal Expansion
+🔹 MARPE Mini Screw Assisted Rapid Palatal Expansion

 What is MARPE?